Myer: Store locations

 Myer opened a store in the redeveloped Top Ryde City in northern Sydney in 2010.
 There was (previously an A.J.
-Benjamin's store) Grace Bros. store at this centre from 1964 until closure in early 1985.
+Benjamin's store) Grace Bros store at this centre from 1964 until closure in early 1985.
 The Myer store closed in July 2015.

 In April 2008, Myer announced that it would open three new stores in Queensland.
-The first two stores were planned to open in 2010 at Westfield Garden City – Upper Mount Gravatt, Robina Town Centre with the third store planned to open in Mackay in 2011.
+The first two stores were planned to open in 2010 at Westfield Mt Gravatt – Upper Mount Gravatt, Robina Town Centre with the third store planned to open in Mackay in 2011.
 Myer also announced that it would open a store at East Maitland in 2011 when the redevelopment was completed, later delayed until 2013.

 In July 2008, Myer stated it planned to expand into the Middle East and open its first overseas store in Dubai, but by March 2009 had put such plans on hold.

 In 2009, Myer stated it would open stores at Westfield Tuggerah on the New South Wales Central Coast, Westfield Woden in Canberra and Robina on the Gold Coast, Queensland, with plans for 12 stores in total to open progressively from 2010 to 2013.
 However, it subsequently pulled back on these plans.

+In 2010, plans were put on the table and approved for a new subsequently-shelved 10,000sqm 2-level Myer store in Coffs Harbour, making it the first department store on the Mid North Coast of New South Wales.
+Had it been built, it would have been northern New South Wales’ own eco-friendly Myer department store beating short-listed favourites Tamworth (which previously had its own Grace Bros store until June 2003, prompting a strong Facebook campaign and petition to get one back in the first decade of the new millennium) and Port Macquarie as contenders to get a Myer store built and opened and operating in northern NSW.
+The “Vote Yes to Myer” online petition got 5,000 signatures for the proposed Coffs Harbour development.

+In 2012, Myer also proposed a 12,000sqm 2 level full-line department store at Casuarina Square in Darwin, which would’ve been the first of its kind in the city and the Northern Territory.
+Due to open in 2016, the store was never built and Darwin remains the only state/territory capital without a Myer (or any other) department store in the country.

-In January 2013, Myer closed its King's Square store in Fremantle, Western Australia.
+In January 2013, Myer closed its Kings Square, Fremantle store.
 Myer closed its Elizabeth, South Australia store in February 2014 and its store at Westfield Hurstville in January 2015.
 It opened a store at Lakeside Joondalup in November 2014.

 Myer places stores into one of four clusters, which reflects the store specific shopper demographics.
 The cluster determines the merchandise mix, brand assortment, services offered, and capital expenditure.
 The sales performance expectations are also based on which cluster a store is placed.
 As of September 2015 the clusters (store numbers) were Flagship (7), Premium (16), Mainstream (27), and Community (17).
 At the time of the announcement it was stated ca. 20% of footprint rationalisation could occur.